GazzaJ/CI-MS4-RefereE-pay/TESTING.md

 ### **Security Testing** <a name="security"></a>
 The following tests have been performed on the security features implemented on this site, and are documented in the table below:
 #### **URL Manipulation**
-These tests ensure that there are appropriate levels of access to the various pages in the web app, and that annonymous users cannot access content requiring login, or that registered users are only able to access content equal to their access rights:
+These tests ensure that there are appropriate levels of access to the various pages in the web app, and that anonymous users cannot access content requiring login, or that registered users are only able to access content equal to their access rights:

 | Page | URL | Registered user - Desired Result | Status | Anonymous User - Desired Result | Status |
 |------|-----|----------------------------------|--------|---------------------------------|--------|